New Year Brings New Coordinated System for Helping Trafficked and Exploited Victims

 Survivor, Alyssa Beck, from Jacksonville, told the Florida Times Union in a feature article recently, “Freedom.
 I have freedom,” she said.
 “Not just physically, but mentally.
 I’m no longer bound.”

-With this first official update about Open Doors, a new promising coordinated system for serving exploited and trafficked victims in Florida, Voices for Florida joins the thousands of advocates celebrating the freedom of those recovered to date and resolves to bring freedom to those still chained.
+With this first official update about the Open Doors Outreach Network, a new promising coordinated system for serving exploited and trafficked victims in Florida, Voices for Florida joins the thousands of advocates celebrating the freedom of those recovered to date and resolves to bring freedom to those still chained.
 We firmly stand with others in providing the quality services needed for survivors to heal and rebuild their lives.

 Experienced Financial Team Forms

 What does a leading Florida CPA, one of the nation’s most prestigious law firms and a state budget efficiency expert have in common?